saulrichardson/solstice/data/cache/FlublokPI/extracted/document.md

 ough 64 years of age) and Studies 3 and 4 (adults aged 65 years and older).

+### y
-### hrough 64 years of age, a
+hrough 64 years of age, a
 i
 d
 l
 b
 ti

-duts 65 yea s o age a d ode, t e ost co o (
-0%)
-jecto ste ad e se
-ion was pain (19%); the most common (≥10%) solicited systemic adverse reactions fatigue (13%) and headache (10%).
+ults 65 years of age and older, the most common (≥10%) injection site adverse on was pain (19%); the most common (≥10%) solicited systemic adverse reactions fatigue (13%) and headache (10%).
 (6.1)
 Clinical Trials Experience
-ause clinical studies are conducted under widely varying conditions, adverse reaction observed in the clinical studies of a vaccine cannot be directly compared to rates e clinical studies of another vaccine and may not reﬂect the rates observed in clinical ice. safety experience with Flublok Quadrivalent is relevant to Flublok because both nes are manufactured using the same process and have overlapping compositions. ok
+use clinical studies are conducted under widely varying conditions, adverse reaction observed in the clinical studies of a vaccine cannot be directly compared to rates e clinical studies of another vaccine and may not reﬂect the rates observed in clinica ce. safety experience with Flublok Quadrivalent is relevant to Flublok because both nes are manufactured using the same process and have overlapping compositions. ok